Training structure

 Faculty of Science

-This course is an introduction to analysis (functions of one real variable) for first-year PCSI students.
+This course is an introduction to analysis (functions of a real variable) for first-year students in the PCSI program.

 The Earth and its resources